BlueByteSystemsInc/PDMShell/src/scripts/CHECKINALLFILES/CHECKINALLFILES.md

 ## Notes

-This script is intentionally broad because `Name=%;Recursive=true` matches all files under the current directory.
+This script is intentionally broad because `Name=%;Locked=true;Recursive=true` matches all locked files under the current directory.
 Review the current directory before running it.